 "He's very proprietary about his stuff," says Stein.
 When she started putting together Flow: The Cultural Story of Menstruation, she immediately thought of him and his collection.
 "I talked to Harry and I said, 'I would love to feature your collection [in my book].'
 He said he wasn't interested."

-This floored her.
+This stumped her.
 Finley had always talked about how he wanted more people to see his collection, and here she was offering him a chance for the world to see it—and he said no?

 "I got the sense that he was almost offended that I had the opportunity to talk about menstruation and not him," she says.
 "It was like it had to be all about him."

-(For his part, Finley denies this.
+(Finley denies this.
 "As I recall, Elissa did not ask if I wanted to be co-author or 'feature the collection.'
 She asked if she could rummage—her word—through the archives to look for illustrations for her book.
 That turned me off.")

 The collection remained down there for four years, mostly untouched.
 But then his basement started to leak, and many of the advertisements and photographs grew soggy, and he was forced to put all of them into boxes and into a storage locker.

 "It broke my heart when I did it," Finley says.
-"I spent I don't know how many hours and how much money doing this.
-I took everything and I destroyed it."
+"I spent I don't know how many hours and how much money doing this, I took everything and I destroyed it."

 It's difficult to understand why the collection meant so much to Finley, especially because he can't quite articulate it himself.
-He was fascinated by the topic, sure, and he devoted many years to collecting these things—but it's clear that the museum represented something beyond a pure academic interest.
+He was fascinated by the topic, sure, and he devoted many years to collecting these things—but it's clear that the museum represented something beyond a pure, academic fascination.
 On the website, he justifies his passion by saying he wanted "to do something worthwhile" and that he liked the subject.
 But that doesn't feel like the whole story.